Fact: 58% of shoppers leave due to poor experience.

 Products that are limited in supply sell well thanks to their exclusivity.

-For best results, limit the labels to two in case of 5-6 images and one for three images.
-Avoid featuring them in every row.
+For best results, limit the labels to two in case of 5-6 images and one for 3 images—and avoid featuring them in every row if you want an uncluttered eCommmerce PLP template.

 Javy Coffee has designed their product listing page footer that’s user friendly.